Skip to content

 Priya, weekend Airbnb host

 Priya rents her in-law suite on weekends and worried that "smart kitchen" devices meant cameras streaming to the cloud.
-Stovyn Standard ($99) has no camera at all — thermal sensing only.
-The Pro's camera processes locally; by default, no images leave the device.
-She framed it to guests in the welcome book as a safety device, listed it transparently on the listing, and got a small "responsible host" mention in a recent guest review.
+Standard ($99) has no camera.
+The Pro's camera is event-triggered, not a stream; with the optional cloud AI on it sends a single snapshot to our cloud AI provider and we keep only the result, not your image — never a continuous feed, and the camera can be turned off entirely.
+She listed it openly as a safety device and earned a "responsible host" mention in a guest review.

-Note: These scenarios are composites built from research interviews with caregivers, neurodivergent adults, and property managers.
+Note: These scenarios are composites from research interviews with caregivers, neurodivergent adults, and property managers.
 They are not testimonials from named customers.
-Once Stovyn ships and we collect real customer experiences (with permission), we'll replace these with named stories.
+Once Stovyn ships, we'll replace them with real, named stories (with permission).

 We use cookies to improve your experience